 The pricing model used by insurance firms as of now will become obsolete and newer models are founded on rates based on driving style and location rather than lifestyle and residential information.
 That is, it will be fairer.

 It would be reduced insurance claims for drivers who take lesser risks and feedback would be provided on a driver’s performance.
 Hence fewer crashes and incidents and therefore fewer insurance claims.
 Feedback can be provided to enhance fuel economy too.

-Comparison of driver behaviour
+Comparison of driver behavior

 Insurance firms compare data collected using telematics with professional drivers.
 MyDrive an insurance telematics specialist, compares driver data to a fleet of Royal Society for the Prevention of Accidents (RoSPA)-qualified advanced drivers.
-This provides a robust, credible and objective benchmark, and the closer you are to the ideal, the lower is your premium.
+This provides a robust, credible, and objective benchmark, and the closer you are to the ideal, the lower is your premium.

 Feedback for drivers

 Telematics for vehicles initially began by tracking the location of lorries/trailers and transferring that information to their base.
 Telematics is progressively cloud-based, sharing data, insight about driver habits, and risks are taken.
 The information shared could be a LED warning lamp for a high-risk maneuver performed.
 GreenRoad is a cloud-based service used by several firms with fleets of vehicles for telematics information sharing.

 A detailed analysis could provide necessary information to a fleet manager such as the physical location of vehicles on their routes, drivers who consistently break speed limits, or a dangerous stretch known for accidents.